jigarius/clibato/README.md

 ### Restore

-To restore the previous backup, run the following command:
+To restore the last backup, run the following command:

     clibato restore